Eat a Healthy Diet

 Drink Green Tea

 Green tea may ease inflammation and joint damage from rheumatoid arthritis.
-Plus, tea -- green, black, white, and oolong -- is filled with polyphenols, which are antioxidants that boost your immune system.
+Plus, tea -- green, black, white, and oolong -- is filled with antioxidants that boost your immune system, called polyphenols.
 You'll still need your medication, but tea is a good drink choice.

 Work With an Expert

 Your doctor or dietitian can help you fine-tune your diet and decide if you need supplements.
-A dietitian can also help create a meal plan that takes into consideration your medications and your lifestyle, so you'll be more likely to stick with it.
+A dietitian can also create a meal plan that takes into account your medications and your lifestyle, so you'll be more likely to stick with it.